 - Weight: 23.8lbs / 10.8kg each

-- Woofer Enclosure: Passive radiator
+- Woofer Cabinet: Passive radiator

 - Reviews, Comparisons and Sound Samples